platformsh/platformsh-docs/docs/src/overview/build-deploy.md

 **Deploy hook**: Any number of shell commands including clearing caches, running database migrations, and so on.

-**Artifact**: A custom-built  snapshot of your application that is reliable and repeatable.
+**Artifact**: A custom-built  snapshot of your application that's reliable and repeatable.

 ## The build